Are you eligible?

 You will need to send us the following:

-1. Completed Initial Enquiry Form for Commonwealth Graduates.
+1. Completed Registration form for Commonwealth Graduates.

 2. A photocopy of the identifying page and front cover of your valid passport.
 (For security purposes we electronically scree all identity documents and any issues are automatically reported to the Home Office and police);